GoogleCloudPlatform/opentelemetry-operations-python/docs/releasing.md

 source venv/bin/activate
 pip install -U pip wheel twine

-# Build the packages
+# Build the packages that you want to release
-for setup_file in opentelemetry-*/setup.py; do
+for setup_file in {opentelemetry-propagator-gcp,opentelemetry-exporter-gcp-trace}/setup.py; do
     pushd `dirname $setup_file`
     # to be safe
     rm -rf dist/ build/